What Is a Tonsillectomy?

 A tonsillectomy is surgery to remove the tonsils.
 Tonsils are lumps of tissue on both sides of the back of the throat that help the immune system protect the body from infections.

-Tonsillectomy (pronounced: tahn-suh-LEK-tuh-mee) is one of the most common surgeries teens get.
-But they're done less often than in the past because large tonsils often shrink on their own over time.
+Tonsillectomy (tahn-suh-LEK-tuh-mee) is one of the most common surgeries kids and teens get.
+But they're done less often than in the past because large tonsils may shrink on their own over time.

 Why Are Tonsillectomies Done?

 - Their tonsils are so big they block the airway and make it hard to breathe.
 Swollen tonsils can make it hard to breathe, especially during sleep.
-Someone might snore and stop breathing for short periods while asleep when the tonsils get in the way.
+A child might snore and stop breathing for short periods while asleep when the tonsils get in the way.
 This is called obstructive sleep apnea.
-Apnea can make someone miss out on healthy, restful sleep, and even lead to health problems.
+Apnea can make kids miss out on healthy, restful sleep, which can lead to learning, behavior, growth, and heart problems.

 - Their tonsils get infected often.
-A health care provider might recommend removing the tonsils if someone gets a lot of tonsil infections (called tonsillitis).
-Experts define "a lot" as when a doctor diagnoses the person with at least 7 infections a year, more than 5 infections a year for 2 years in a row, or three infections a year for 3 years.
+A health care provider might recommend removing the tonsils if a child gets a lot of tonsil infections (called tonsillitis).
+Experts define "a lot" as when a doctor diagnoses a child with at least 7 infections a year, more than 5 infections a year for 2 years in a row, or three infections a year for 3 years.

 What Happens Before a Tonsillectomy?

-Your health care provider will let you know if you should stop taking any medicine in the week or two before the surgery.
-You'll also be told when to stop eating and drinking because your stomach must be empty on the day of the procedure.
+Your health care provider will let you know if your child should stop taking any medicine in the week or two before the surgery.
+You'll also be told when your child should stop eating and drinking because the stomach must be empty on the day of the procedure.

 What Happens During a Tonsillectomy?

-An ear, nose, and throat (ENT) surgeon will do the surgery while you're under general anesthesia.
-This means an anesthesiologist will keep you safely and comfortably asleep during the procedure.
+An ear, nose, and throat (ENT) surgeon will do the surgery while your child is under general anesthesia.
+This means an anesthesiologist will keep your child safely and comfortably asleep during the procedure.

 The two main types of tonsillectomy surgery are: